ajv-validator/ajv/KEYWORDS.md

 If the keyword value is an object, then for the data array to be valid each item of the array should be valid according to the schema in this value.
 In this case the "additionalItems" keyword is ignored.

-If the keyword value is an array, then items with indeces less than the number of items in the keyword should be valid according to the schemas with the same indeces.
+If the keyword value is an array, then items with indices less than the number of items in the keyword should be valid according to the schemas with the same indices.
 Whether additional items are valid will depend on "additionalItems" keyword.

 __Examples__